 Chris Brown biography

 Born on May 5, 1989, in Tappahannock, Virginia, Chris Brown became a teen heartthrob, landing R&B and pop hits that included "Run It!," "Kiss Kiss" and "Forever."
 In 2009, he physically assaulted his then-girlfriend, pop/dance star Rihanna, and found his songs dropped from radio.
-Brown has since returned to success on the music charts and won a Grammy while continuing to ignite media scrutiny.
+Brown has since returned to success on the music charts.
+His 2011 album F.A.M.E. won a Grammy.
+Still Brown continued to find himself in trouble with the law.
+In 2013, he was arrested for assaulting a man outside a Washington, D.C. hotel.

 Born on May 5, 1989, in Tappahannock, Virginia, Chris Brown is known for his smooth voice, amazing dance moves, boy-next-door charm and controversy surrounding his physical assault of former girlfriend Rihanna.
 Growing up in a small town of roughly 2,000 people, Brown enjoyed singing in his church choir and was inspired by such musical artists as Sam Cooke, Stevie Wonder and Michael Jackson.
 He also showed off his dance prowess by imitating the dance moves of another one of his idols, Usher.